xephonhq/awesome-time-series-database/.github/CONTRIBUTING.md

 - rebase your branch if it has conflict due to other people's PR got merged before yours

 NOTE: you need to install `Node.JS` and run `npm install` to generate the md file

+## Modify the website

+We use [Nuxt](https://github.com/nuxt/nuxt.js) for generating the static website

+- have Node.js > 7.0 installed
+- `npm install`
+- run `npm run dev` and navigate to `http://localhost:3000`
+- run `node index.js` to generate new json data file from yml files
+- run `npm run generate` to generate the static website